RunestoneInteractive/thinkcspy/_sources/Studios/bugz.rst

 * Add an optional parameter to your ``stretch`` function that indicates how many times each letter should be duplicated.
 The default value for this optional parameter should be 2.
 For example, ``stretch("chihuahua", 4)`` would return "cccchhhhiiiihhhhuuuuaaaahhhhuuuuaaaa" but ``stretch("chihuahua")`` should still return "cchhiihhuuaahhuuaa", as before.

 * Add an additional optional parameter to your ``stretch`` function that contains a list of characters.
 This version of ``stretch`` will only duplicate letters that are contained in the list.
 The default value for this new parameter should be the list of lowercase characters.
 For example, ``stretch("chihuahua", 3, "ha")`` would return "chhhihhhuaaahhhuaaa".

+You can read about optional parameters, also called optional arguments, in this `Python Tutorial section <https://docs.python.org/3/tutorial/controlflow.html#more-on-defining-functions>`_ .

 .. activecode:: bugz_studio_stretch